Joel Silverman: Dog Training Style

 Although there are a variety of styles and methods to train dogs, Joel Silverman's style is what he calls a "hybrid" dog training method.
-This method combines parts of dog training he learned from training dolphins, sea lions, and killer whales, as well as the training of dogs.
+This method combines parts of dog training he learned from training dolphins, sea lions, and orcas, as well as the training of dogs.
 Joel also adds a personality based dog training style called What Color is Your Dog?
 This method teaches people that there is no "one size fits all" approach to dog training.
 He believes dogs should be trained based solely on their personalities.